An affordable way to master the skills of API documentation writing

 - Code samples

-- Design patterns in API documentation
+Design patterns in developer portals

-- Standards and emerging conventions
+- Standards and conventions

 - Designing the content to meet the audience’s needs